Sean-OBrien95/travelers-tails-fe/README.md

 Resolved bugs:

-- An issue I encoutered was when starting out the project and setting up the registration page using allauth.
-The page was giving me an error when ever I correctly completed the form.
-This was a redirection but I noticed it was not happening on a different browser.
-I realised the issue was with the browser settings I had configured but once had moved browser it was working perfectly.
+- An issue I encoutered was when starting out the project and setting up the registration page was gettting the custom image to work as a background.
+The issue I was having was that the container made it so two large white borders would appear, and this was not the style I wanted to go for.
+After some investigating, I figured out I would have to bypass the container by passing the image into app.js and using a useState variable, and chaging this state to block to achieve the style I wanted.
-- Another issue I encountered was extending the base.html to my allauth pages, eg. login/logout etc. After changing it to extend the correct html it was still not showing visually.
-I had noticed I had accidentally has the allauth files in my directory twice and the one I was working for was the incorrect one. after extending the base in the correct file and eleteing the duplicate it worked as expected.
-- Another issue I faced was in creating posts from the frontend.
-When I was creating them I kept getting a no reverse match error.
-Upon investigating I found out that a slug was noy being created automatically.
-To fix this I overided the save method in the models which had them working perfectly
-- An issue I encountered was when making other users profiles viewable.
-Initially I could not figure out how to do this and was getting a no reverse error on any page that had a link to a user profile on it.
-This was because I was not properliny linking the profiles in but to the comments or author but when linked correctly it worked perfectly.
-This was initially on a seperate html sheet, but I condensed it to the same one as viewing your own profile just made an if statement to show extra buttons if its yours.
-- Anpther issue I was having with deleting user comments automatically when a user deletes their profile.
-Initially, they were not deleting, but when I did some investigating I realised that the comments were not being correctly linked to profiles due to a typo.
-Once this was fixed, it worked perfectly.
-- Another issue I was having was images loading incorrectly after deployment.
-I realised this was due to them following the file path instead of being taken from cloudinary.
-Once this was fixed it worked perfectly.
-- Another issue was with how the posts were presenting.
-When going to smaller screens all the buttons for likes, bookmark etc where getting very distorted.
-After I removed a div they were much easier to change to a vertical presentation which looked far neater.
+- Another issue I encountered was getting it set up so the user could not only post an image or video, but also change from one type of media to another in the edit form, I found the way to work around this was to add a video field in on the backend, and then creating a change media function and allowing the field to accept either images or videos.
+- Another issue I faced was creating the notifications page, I was habing an issue with getting them to dispaly correctly and link to the post that the notification was linked to, as well as having trouble getting the users avatar to appear.
+To resolve this, I used the Avatar component which worked with rendering the profile images.
+When clicking on the notification it was taking me to a broken post, but after some investigating I found out the post it was taking me to was undefined, this was because I was handing in the wrong information, but once I corrected this it worked correctly.

 Unresolved bugs: